 - the period during which the personal data may be kept and, where this is not known, the criteria used by the controller to determine the said period.

-All the above are some of the informational aspects of the new Regulation that must be carried out to ensure full compliance.
+All the above are some of the informational aspects of the new EU GDPR that must be carried out to ensure full compliance.

 When personal data belongs to minors, a general rule states that the official age of consent to allow the processing of minor’s personal data within the scope of information society service providers (such as on social media or mobile apps) is 16 years old.